matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Much quicker than boot up entire OS.
 - In Containers, we are virtualizing the operating system rather than the hardware.
 - Orchestrate many containers, on many hosts.
-- Scale them, rolluot new version of them, rollback to old version when things go wrong.
+- Scale them, rollout new version of them, rollback to old version when things go wrong.

 **app.py**